A male hiker in the mountains

 Hiking and trekking have a lot more in common than they do apart.
 Photo: iStock

 Hiking vs trekking.
 What’s the difference?
 Is there even a difference between hiking and trekking?
-Is hiking vs trekking an age old rivalry, like England vs Scotland and maps vs GPS tracking systems?
+Is it an age old rivalry, like England vs Scotland and maps vs GPS tracking systems?
 Or are they both the same thing?
 Like taps vs faucets?
 And maps versus… umm… some other maps?

-At the risk of sounding a little bit like a high school essay here, what we’re eventually going to conclude in this article is that hiking and trekking are more or less the same thing.
-However, there are some different connotations attached to each term.
-We’ll also touch on those, so you never need be confused again (about the difference between hiking and trekking that is.
+If you look at the definitions of 'hiking' and 'trekking', you'll see that they are very similar - both refer to the act of walking.
+However, 'trekking' and 'hiking' aren't considered synonymous; they have different connotations.
+We'll discuss those, so you never need be confused again (about the difference between hiking and trekking that is.
 You’ll probably still be confused about something else at some point in your life.
 Sorry).

 The Definitions of Hiking and Trekking